exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/depends-on/api.md

 Here is a list of public methods to control or use DependsOn ElementsAccessors:

 * `Granite.DependsOnPlugin.ElementAccessors.registerAccessor(accessor)` - register a new accessor
-  Note if you register a new accessor with selector `*` it will override the default accessor behaviour.
+  Note if you register a new accessor with selector `*`, it will override the default accessor behaviour.
-  Such accessors are not bubble and used only if there is no custom accessor definition for the specific component.
+  Such accessors are not bubble and are used only if there is no custom accessor definition for the specific component.
-* `Granite.DependsOnPlugin.ElementAccessors.getAccessor($el, type)` - get the accessor for the element Accessor property returns as it is, function accessor will be bound to the accessor object.
+* `Granite.DependsOnPlugin.ElementAccessors.getAccessor($el, type)` - get the accessor for the element Accessor property returns as it is, the function accessor will be bound to the accessor object.
 * `Granite.DependsOnPlugin.ElementAccessors.getManagedAccessor($el, type, inverced)` - get the accessor for the element Returns wrapped boolean state accessor wrapped with ManagedState utility.
-That means accessor will support actor based state management disalowing state change if not all of the actors "free" target state.
+That means accessor will support actor based state management disallowing state change if not all of the actors "free" target state.
-  The `inverced` parameter is used to define which truthy or falsy state should be used as `free` state from actor prespective.
+  The `inverced` parameter is used to define which truthy or falsy state should be used as `free` state from actor perspective.

 ## Query Syntax